Skip to content

 Eligibility Requirements

-• Borrower must own the property and own ten (10) or
+• Borrower must own the property and own ten or fewer units in total

 • Must have current homeowner insurance